Assets on Craft Cloud

 The Subpath setting is appended to the Base Path and URL values, automatically.

 You are welcome to relocate the on-disk files at this time, provided you update the Base URL and Base Path settings to match.
-It can be useful to keep all your Cloud fallback assets in an aptly-named directory like @web/cloud-fallbacks.
+It can be useful to keep all your Cloud fallback assets in an aptly-named directory like @webroot/cloud-fallbacks.

 Remember to add whatever directory you choose to your .gitignore!